North Carolina-class battleship: Early

-The General Board began preparations for a new class of battleships in May–July 1935, and three design studies were submitted to them.
+With the end of the capital ship construction "holiday" approaching, the General Board began preparations for a new class of battleships in May–July 1935, and three design studies were submitted to them.
 "A" would be 32150 LT armed with nine 14 in guns in triple turrets, all forward of the bridge; capable of 30 knots; and armored against 14-inch shells.
 "B" and "C" would both be over 36000 LT, able to reach 30.5 kn, and armored against 14-inch shells.
 The major difference between the two was the planned main battery, as "B" had twelve 14-inch guns in triple turrets, while "C" had eight 16-inch/45-caliber guns in dual turrets.
 "A" was the only one to remain within the 35,000-ton displacement limit set in the Washington Naval Treaty and reaffirmed in the Second London Naval Treaty.
 When the Bureau of Ordnance introduced a "super-heavy" 16-inch shell, the ships were redesigned in an attempt to provide protection against it, but this introduced severe weight problems; two of the designs were nearly 5000 LT over the treaty limit.

 Although these original three studies were all "fast" battleships, the General Board was not committed to the higher maximum speeds.
 It posed questions to the Naval War College, asking for their opinion as to whether the new class should be a "conventional" 23 kn ship with an eight-nine, 16-inch main battery, or rather one akin to "A", "B" or "C".

 Five more design studies were produced in late September 1935, which had characteristics of 23–30.5 knots, eight or nine 14- or 16-inch guns, and a standard displacement between 31500 and 40500 LT.
 Designs "D" and "E" were attempts at fast battleships with 16-inch guns and protections against the same, but their displacement was greater than the Washington Naval Treaty allowed.
 Design "F" was a radical attempt at a hybrid battleship-carrier, with three catapults mounted fore and eight 14-inch guns aft.
 It was reportedly favored by President Franklin Delano Roosevelt, but as aircraft launched from catapults were necessarily inferior to most carrier- or land-based aircraft because of the floats used to land, nothing came of the design.
 Designs "G" and "H" were slower 23-knot ships with nine 14-inch guns; in particular, "H" was thought to be a very well balanced design by the Preliminary Design section of the Bureau of Construction and Repair.
 However, the General Board finally decided to use faster ships, which "G" and "H" were not.